 What should I do if I cannot reach the individual recommended to complete the Reference Form?

 If your former Academic Director or Country Coordinator is unable to complete the Reference Form, other relevant individuals can complete the Reference Form in their place, such as an advisor or other staff member you worked closely with during your SIT or IHP program.
 If you need assistance determining the appropriate individual to provide a reference, or need assistance obtaining their contact information, please contact us at firstname.lastname@example.org at least two weeks prior to the application deadline.

 Are there other fellowships available to alumni and past participants of World Learning programs?

 Alumni and past participants of all World Learning programs are eligible to apply for the Advancing Leaders Fellowship, which provides training and funding for individuals seeking to implement a socially innovative project anywhere in the world.
 IHP alumni are eligible to apply for an IHP Trustee Fellowship to serve as group leaders and traveling facilitators for one of SIT Study Abroad’s IHP comparative study programs.

+Still have questions?
 Please contact us with any questions regarding the Alice Rowan Swanson Fellowship.